2015-16 Graduate STEM Research Fellowship Program

 VSGC Supported Graduate STEM Research Activity

 The fellowship program requires students to participate in an active, identified research activity in STEM that has aerospace and NASA applications.
 The research must be supervised by a faculty mentor and may be conducted on the home campus or at an industrial or government facility.
 The research activity should be continuous and may be conducted anytime during the academic year, a ten week summer term, or both.
-For a list of research titles and abstracts recently funded by the VSGC through the Graduate STEM Research Scholarship Program, visit the VSGC Student Research Conference web site.
+For a list of research titles and abstracts recently funded by the VSGC through the Graduate STEM Research Fellowship Program, visit the VSGC Student Research Conference web site.
 Also, visit sample research proposals that were awarded through the VSGC Graduate Scholarship Program.

 Required Application Components